Creamy Lemon Feta Dressing

 The combination of lemon and feta can’t be beat – I’ve already made sure of that with my Greek yogurt mashed potatoes.

-This feta cheese dressing is inspired by the Greek feta dressing at a local restaurant, and it’s an incredibly versatile recipe to have in your back pocket (especially to serve alongside Greek lasagna!).
+This feta cheese dressing is inspired by the Greek feta dressing at a local restaurant, and it’s an incredibly versatile recipe to have in your back pocket (especially to serve alongside Greek lasagna or rigatoni bolognese!).

 How to make homemade feta dressing:

 It’s as simple as grabbing some fridge and pantry ingredients and whirring it up in a food processor or blender!

 One of these electric appliances is necessary to achieve a feta cheese dressing with a mostly smooth texture with just a few small chunks.

 If you don’t have a food processor or blender, or desire a chunkier dressing, you can also stir the ingredients together by hand.

 What are the ingredients in creamy feta dressing?

 - feta cheese